flairNLP/flair/resources/docs/TUTORIAL_TEXT_EMBEDDINGS.md

 The first method calculates the mean over all word embeddings in a document.
 The resulting embedding is taken as document embedding.

-To create a mean document embedding simply create any number of `TokenEmbeddings` first.
+To create a mean document embedding simply create any number of `TokenEmbeddings` first and put them in a list.
-Afterwards, initiate the `DocumentMeanEmbeddings` and pass a list containing the created `WordEmbeddings`.
+Afterwards, initiate the `DocumentMeanEmbeddings` with this list of `TokenEmbeddings`.
 So, if you want to create a document embedding using GloVe embeddings together with CharLMEmbeddings, use the following code: